STEPPING BACK INTO THE MIDDLE AGES AT THE DRESDEN MEDIEVAL CHRISTMAS MARKET:

 There are plenty of food stalls here and at the oxen stall, a whole oxen is being barbequed in a wood oven.
 The emphasis here is fresh and local produce.

-In addition to the knobibrot, we have some nice roasted potatoes, topped up with melted cheese, which goes down very well with glühwein in the cold weather.
+In addition to the knobibrot, we have some nice roasted potatoes, topped up with melted cheese.
+This goes down very well with glühwein in the cold weather.

 The Dresden Medieval Christmas Market closes quite early and by 9 pm, most stalls are already sold out or are in the process of packing up.
 By this time, most of the glühwein are also sold out.

-As there is no dessert to be found and an espresso is out of the question in medieval Dresden, we retreat to the Maritim Hotel Dresden where we are staying, happy that we managed to step back into the middle ages for our little medieval Christmas market experience.
+As there is no dessert to be found and an espresso is out of the question in medieval Dresden, we retreat to the Maritim Hotel Dresden where we are staying.
+What an experience, to step back in time into the middle ages for our little medieval Christmas market treat.

 See more photos of the Dresden Medieval Christmas Market Here.